 No, you simply can’t ignore money in the real world.
 But there is a way to rarely think about it.

 How?
-Today’s article states it succinctly: “If you don’t like to think about money, the best way to make sure you don’t have to is to set up a system for properly managing it.”
+Kristin Wong states it succinctly: “If you don’t like to think about money, the best way to make sure you don’t have to is to set up a system for properly managing it.”

 Start your kids off with a very simple savings system.
 Whenever income drops into your kid’s system — whether from allowance, chores, odd jobs, a summer job, or a birthday check from grandma — automatically peel 10% off and plunk it into a separate savings bucket.
-Sweeten the pot with a matching contribution each time if you can.
+Sweeten the pot with a matching contribution or parent-paid interest if you can.